-We have audited the financial statements of Nova Scotia Credit Union Deposit Insurance Corporation ("NSCUDIC"), which comprise the statement of financial position as at December 31, 2021, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Nova Scotia Credit Union Deposit Insurance Corporation (the Company), which comprise the statement of financial position as at December 31, 2022, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the NSCUDIC as at December 31, 2021, and the financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS)
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.